Tayruh/tayruh.github.io/solo/framework.md

 > 	- *Goals:* Take Wealthy; Persecute Success; Distress Servitude

 ### Story Structure
-- The questions in **The 9 Q's** are the basic framework for the standard three-act story structure condensed into story steps.
+- The questions in **The 9Qs** are the basic framework for the standard three-act story structure condensed into story steps.
 I've labeled the story steps as: *Conflict*, *Catalyst*, *Twist*, *Rise*, *Revelation*, *Fall*, *Refocus*, *Showdown*, and *Resolution*.
 I turn these story steps into random events that I trigger in order to keep the story flowing.
-- Because stories are fractal, the 9 Q's can help shape a scene, an event, an arc, or an entire campaign using the same structure and methods.
+- Because stories are fractal, the 9Qs can help shape a scene, an event, an arc, or an entire campaign using the same structure and methods.
 - Generally when I play, I don't strictly adhere to the structure step by step as I go.
 Instead, when the story lulls, I look back over my story so far and determine which story questions have already been answered.
 I then check the word table to create an event for the next one in line.
 - The story steps can be answered using the word table like this:
 	1. *Conflict:* Verb Noun / Noun of Noun,